-With “return to work” on the horizon, we should anticipate the issues that will arise and how to address them when bringing employees back to the office.
+With “return to work” happening for many, issues will arise, and we should be prepared to address them when bringing employees back to the office.

-Once stay at home restrictions are lifted, many employees will still be concerned for their health and safety.
+Many employees are concerned for their health and safety.
 Therefore, it would be a good practice to start gradually, by introducing small number of employees to the office.
 Consider staggered shifts, and also reorganizing the office so that employees can maintain social distancing.
 Some employees can continue working from home.

 Can employees refuse to return to work because they are afraid or feel vulnerable?
 No, not legally, except if they have an ADA disability that you can accommodate.
 But flexibility and sensitivity are called for; most Americans have been scared out of their wits by this virus.